 It is not required the submission of a Monthly LNG Nomination by the LNG User or the inclusion in a Monthly LNG Nomination, for LNG Load which is scheduled for unloading at the LNG Facility on behalf of the User during Month M, according to the Annual LNG Program, if User does not wish to change any element based on which the unloading of LNG Load is scheduled in the Annual LNG Program.
 This LNG Load is included without exception in the Final Monthly LNG Program which is prepared in accordance with the provisions of Article [86], subject to the cancellation of its unloading by the User, in accordance with the provision of paragraph [5].

-In case a LNG User does not submit a Monthly LNG Nomiantion, it is considered that he / she will not unload LNG Loads during Month M, in addition to those that may be included in the Annual LNG Program.
+In case a LNG User does not submit a Monthly LNG Nomination, it is considered that he / she will not unload LNG Loads during Month M, in addition to those that may be included in the Annual LNG Program.

 An LNG User who does not wish to unload LNG included in the Annual LNG Program for Month M, shall inform the Operator no later than forty five (45) Days before the start of Month M. In this case: